When to visit the vet?

 Diagnosis

-In addition to the physical examination, imaging techniques such as X-rays or CT scans can be used to assess the extent of the cleft and any accompanying anomalies.
-These methods also help in planning surgical procedures, if necessary.
+In addition to the physical examination, imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scans can be used to assess the extent of the cleft and any accompanying anomalies.
+These methods also help in planning surgical interventions if they are necessary.

 In some cases, genetic testing can be performed to identify genetic markers associated with cleft formation.
 These tests are particularly useful when assessing a genetic risk for future litters.